AWS CloudTrail Logs

 Already configured Cloudtrail, but don’t see events yet?

 When you first set up Cloudtrail, we will ingest all the Cloudtrail logs that we find in your bucket.
-Depending on the volume of your logs, it may take some time to start seeing them (especially most recent events).
+Depending on the volume of your AWS logs, it may take some time to start seeing them (especially most recent events).
 Please feel free to contact our support team if your logs do not appear within 24 hours.

 Why is there a spike of Cloudtrail events in the first few days?